ErlisI/aaReplica/README.md

 # aa-Replica

-Using Unity Engine to create a replica of the famous phone game "aa".
+Using Unity Engine to create a replica of the famous game "aa".

 ## Rules of the game:
   - Try to get as many pins to the circle as possible